Our Community Partners

 Unlike mass-produced cheeses, Burnett Dairy cheese comes from a family farm community in Grantsburg, Wisconsin, where they take extreme pride in every aspect of cheese making starting from the ground up.
 Burnett Dairy Farm delivers exceptional craftsmanship, passion and elevates the everyday cheese experience with inspired quality and inventive flavors.
 All cheeses are natural, fresh, and made with pride.

 True Dough's products are 100% certified USDA Organic and their wholesome ingredients are locally sourced from the Midwest as much as possible.
 They don't use any additives or preservatives, that's why you'll find their products in the freezer section.
 Instead of using artificial chemicals, they give their dough the time it needs to fully ferment and rise.
 This results in superior flavor and texture that is unmatched in any other store bought pizza dough product.

-Serious Jam is a small buisness based out of Saint Paul.
-Heidi Skoog, owner and chef is seriously comitted to hand making quality jam, with quality ingredients, one batch at a time.
+Serious Jam is a small business based out of Saint Paul, Minnesota.
+Heidi Skoog, owner and chef is seriously committed to hand making quality jam, with quality ingredients, one batch at a time.